gjbex/Fortran-MOOC/source_code/linked_list/linked_real_list_error_handling/README.md

 # Linked list of real numbers

 This is an implementation of a single linked list containing real numbers.
 Note that the implementation is very fragile on purpose.
-On the one hand this makes the implmentation easier to understand, on the other hand it provides the basis of an exercise to make the code robust by adding error handling.
+Here, error handling has been added.

 ## What is it?